 All students are required to submit scores from either the College Entrance Examination Board's Scholastic Aptitude Test (SAT I Reasoning) or the American College Test (ACT).
 The tests may be taken at any time, but preferably early in the high school senior year.
-Appli-
+Applicants for the spring semester (all majors except architecture) must have taken the SAT I or ACT by the preceding November.
+IIT will consider SAT II tests in math and science but does not require them for admission or scholarship applications.